pound47120/Flutter_dev/README.md

-# barter_app01
+# flutter_application_technic1

-A new Flutter application.
+A new Flutter project.

 ## Getting Started